r-link/Link_et_al_2020_supplementary_material_C/README.md

 ## Description

-The present R project is part of the digital supplementary material of Link et al. (2019) and contains the Stan code for the three different hierarchical models considered in the paper (cf. Supplementary Material A for details about the model structure).
+The present R project is part of the digital supplementary material of Link et al. (2019) – *Tree height predicts the shape of radial sap flow profiles of Costa-Rican tropical dry forest tree species* – and contains the Stan code for the three different hierarchical models considered in the paper (cf. Supplementary Material A for details about the model structure).

 ## Structure